jbochi/redis-doc/commands/eval.md

 ## Atomicity of scripts

-Redis uses the same Lua interpreter to run all the commands.
+Redis uses the same Lua interpreter to run all `EVAL` and `EVALSHA` commands.
-Also Redis guarantees that a script is executed in an atomic way: no other script or Redis command will be executed while a script is being executed.
+Redis also guarantees that a `EVAL` command is executed in an atomic way: no other script or Redis command will be executed while a script is being executed.
 This semantics is very similar to the one of `MULTI` / `EXEC`.
 From the point of view of all the other clients the effects of a script are